yuens1002/wats1020-add-a-map/README.md

 * Take care of all the TODOs listed in the `index.html` file and the `js/main.js` file.
 (If you get stuck on the Leaflet.js implementation, you should consult the `js/example-leaflet.js` file.)
 * Add a carousel of images rotating to the top of the page as indicated in the `index.html` file.
 * Add a tabbed information display to the **About** section as indicated in the `index.html` file.
+* Enhance the styling as indicated in several places throughout the `index.html` file.
 * Add a map to the **Map** section as indicated in the `index.html` and `js/main.js` files.

 ## Stretch Goals